-But it doesn't mean that - by one minute before New Year's Eve - a nonprofit has to spend down every last cent of revenue that year.
-In fact, a nonprofit can make a profit.
-In other words, even though a nonprofit is not created for a profit-making purpose, it is allowed to make some profits along the way to fund its good works.
+A nonprofit can make a profit.

+Simply put, even though a nonprofit is not created for a profit-making purpose, it is allowed to make some profits along the way to fund its good works.

 State corporate law

 Under state law - California's, for example - the key distinction between a nonprofit corporation and a for-profit corporation is the reason why it was formed.